Governors

 Governor

 Sara has an extended history of working with students in a variety of different sectors.
 From working in primary schools to HMP Berwyn, a category C prison for males in Wrexham.
-She recognises the importance of providing individuals with the right tools and resources to develop, succeed and become lifelong learners.
+She is passionate about the importance of providing individuals with the right tools and resources to develop, succeed and become lifelong learners.

-As a staff governor, Sara is supporting the college to be an inclusive, transparent and a positive working environment by contributing a lecturer’s point of view to the Governing body of Coleg Cambria.
+As a staff governor, Sara is supporting the college to be an inclusive, transparent and a positive working environment by contributing her point of view to the Governing body of Coleg Cambria.

 Learn more